jamt9000/DVE/misc/README-template.md

 |  64 | smallnet | :heavy_multiplication_x: / :heavy_check_mark: | {{aflw-ft-keypoints-celeba-smallnet-64d.iod}}/{{aflw-ft-keypoints-celeba-smallnet-64d-dve.iod}} | ([config]({{aflw-ft-keypoints-celeba-smallnet-64d.config}}), [model]({{aflw-ft-keypoints-celeba-smallnet-64d.model}}), [log]({{aflw-ft-keypoints-celeba-smallnet-64d.log}})) / ([config]({{aflw-ft-keypoints-celeba-smallnet-64d-dve.config}}), [model]({{aflw-ft-keypoints-celeba-smallnet-64d-dve.model}}), [log]({{aflw-ft-keypoints-celeba-smallnet-64d-dve.log}})) |

 Next we investigate how sensitive our approach is to finetuning on the target dataset (this is done for the AFLW-recrop and AFLW-mtfl landmark regressions).
 We do two sets of experiments.
 First we, remove the finetuning for these experiments and re-evaluate on the landmark regression tasks.
 Second, we add in a finetuning step for a different dataset, 300w, to see how the method is affected on a different benchmark.
 Note that all models for these experiments use DVE.
+We see that for the AFLW datasets, it makes a reasonable difference to performance.
+However, for 300w, particularly for stronger models, it adds little benefit (for this reason we do not use finetuning on 300w for the results reported in the paper).

 **Finetuning Ablation: AFLW-mtfl landmark regression**